 Today, we see companies and corporations embrace rainbow iconography and highlight queer stories throughout the month June.
 Pride has become a symbol of light, revelry, and freedom.
 We now traditionally welcome Pride with celebrations of color and queer expression, but how can we be more mindful of Pride as a necessity to survival?

 With the onset of COVID-19 and mounting racial justice movements, we’ve started to focus on what is truly essential for humanity to thrive.
 While we’ll miss the dancing, parades, and drag shows, we can now create greater space for the values and struggles that necessitated Pride in the first place.
-With that in mind, we asked two of our LGBT employees, Avery Conant (Sr. Quality Project Manager) and Seth Gonzalez (Sr. Quality Specialist), to weigh in on how different June 2020 feels.
+With that in mind, we asked two of our LGBT employees, Avery Conant (Sr. Quality Project Manager) and Angel Gonzalez (Sr. Quality Specialist), to weigh in on how different June 2020 feels.

 If COVID-19 never happened, how would you be celebrating Pride?